WeblateOrg/weblate/docs/admin/upgrade.rst

 patch level for the initial major release.
 Upgrades skipping this step are not supported and will break.

-If you are upgrading from the 2.x release, always first upgrade to 3.0.1 and then continue upgrading within the 3.x series.
+* If you are upgrading from the 2.x release, always first upgrade to 3.0.1.

-If you are upgrading from the 3.x release, always first upgrade to 4.0.4 and then continue upgrading within the 4.x series.
+* If you are upgrading from the 3.x release, always first upgrade to 4.0.4.

-If you are upgrading from the 4.x release, always first upgrade to 5.0.2 and then continue upgrading within the 5.x series.
+* If you are upgrading from the 4.x release, always first upgrade to 5.0.2.

 .. seealso::